douglascraigschmidt/LiveLessons/Java8/README.md

-This directory contains all the small Java 8 source code examples from my LiveLessons course on [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/), as well as some other examples from my Safari Live Training courses.
+This directory contains all the modern Java source code examples from my LiveLessons course on [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/), as well as some other examples from my Safari Live Training courses.